Emilia Romagna Grand Prix: 2020–2021

 The COVID-19 pandemic in 2020 led to disruption of the originally scheduled race calendar, with a number of races cancelled.
 The Emilia Romagna Grand Prix was added to the revised calendar intended as a "one-off" race, as one of several new or returning Grands Prix, in order to make up for the loss of other races.
 The event used a one-off, two-day weekend format, with one practice session, on Saturday, rather than the usual three.
-Mercedes' Valtteri Bottas qualified on pole, with teammate Lewis Hamilton winning the race.
+Mercedes's Valtteri Bottas qualified on pole, with teammate Lewis Hamilton winning the race.

 Despite originally being intended to be held as a one-off event in 2020, due to the ongoing nature of the COVID-19 pandemic the Emilia Romagna Grand Prix returned in 2021 on 18 April, replacing the postponed Chinese Grand Prix as the second round of the 2021 season.
 Lewis Hamilton took pole with Max Verstappen winning a dramatic, rain affected race.

-2022
+2022–2025

 The event appeared on the 2022 calendar for a third consecutive edition, and hosted one of the three sprint formats during the season for the first time.
 In early 2022, the organisers announced that a contract had been signed to continue organising the Grand Prix until 2025.
 The Grand Prix awarded Max Verstappen with his second grand chelem as he won the race for the second straight year.

-Winners of the Emilia Romagna Grand Prix
+The 2023 edition was cancelled due to heavy rainfall and floods caused by Storm Minerva.
+The 2024 edition saw Max Verstappen win the race with McLaren's Lando Norris coming second and Ferrari's Charles Leclerc third.
+The 2025 edition, the last held according to the contract, was won by Verstappen ahead of the two McLarens of Norris and Oscar Piastri.

+Discontinuation

+In June 2025, it was announced that Formula One would not race at Imola for 2026 and onwards, thereby discontinuing the Emilia Romagna Grand Prix.
+It was replaced by the Madring, a street circuit in Madrid.

+Winners

 Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.